 If you wanted to be more ambitious and save for a 20 per cent down payment in order to avoid having to pay extra towards mortgage default insurance, you would have to come up with $152,720.
 In this case, you would have to be a lot more aggressive with your savings, and $500 wouldn’t be enough.

 If you were to stick with a $500-a-month savings plan, it would take you over 25 years to save up $152,720.
 But if you were able to save $1,200 a month, it would take you just over 10 years to save this amount.

-Clearly, saving up 20 per cent on a $763,600 purchase is much more difficult to do.
+Clearly, saving up 20 per cent on our $763,600 example purchase is much more difficult to do.
 Aiming for a 5 per cent down payment amount might be more feasible.

 Of course, the purchase price of the home matters a great deal.
-While the average price of a home in Toronto is $763,600, that doesn’t mean there aren’t homes that are priced well under that mark.
+While the average price of a home in Toronto in November, 2019, was $843,637, that doesn’t mean there aren’t homes that are priced well under that mark.
 For instance, you can easily find a condo in Toronto around $400,000.
-In fact, there are plenty of current listings for condos that are priced under that amount.
+In fact, there are current listings for condos that are priced under that amount.